hmajid2301/articles/39. Python yield explained/README.md

 ---

 In this article, we will go over what the `yield` keyword is used for.
-We will also cover how you can use a `yield` with a pytest fixture to allow us to clean up data after our tests.
+We will also cover how you can use a `yield` with a pytest fixture to allow us to "teardown" tests, after all of our tests have run.
+A common job being remvoving test data from the database, so that next time your run the tests your tests won't fail.
+Due to the database being in a different (unexpected) state.

 ## Background